zeroDivZero/notes-next/notes/0_overview.md

 # OVERVIEW

-Framework built on top of **React**.
+Framework built on **React**.
 React is declarative as opposed to imperative.